top of page

 Shared facilities available:

-• Straw house common kitchen
+• Straw house communal kitchen

 • Compost toilets